Natalia Puziricova

 Facades #12775

-Home in Latvia in the small fishing town of Pavilosta.
+A home in Latvia, in the small fishing town of Pavilosta.

-One of the house rules in Pavilosta is to maintain the house's signature gray color, which is why we chose Siberian larch, which develops a noble gray color over time.
+One of the local rules in Pavilosta is to maintain a house's signature gray color, which is why we chose Siberian larch, a wood that takes on a refined gray tone over time.

 Facades #12774